Billy Price (actor): Career

 Price made his professional acting debut in 2012, in a production of Peter Pan as Lost Boy.
 He then appeared in various West End theatre productions, such as Goodnight Mister Tom in 2012, where he played the role of Zach.
 He also starred in a touring production of To Kill a Mockingbird as Jem from 2014 to 2015.
 Price has stated that this production "set in stone" the idea that he wanted to be an actor, and that it helped to "sculpt" his acting skills.
 From 2018 to 2019, Price appeared in the Nickelodeon comedy series SHHH! as Jack.
 He also starred in the award-winning short film Patsy.
 Later that year, he was cast in the Channel 4 soap opera Hollyoaks as guest character Sid Sumner.
 Following his guest appearance, he auditioned for two roles on the BBC soap opera EastEnders; Hunter Owen and Bobby Beale.
 He explained that he made it "quite far" into the audition process, but other actors were chosen.
 Days later, his character on Hollyoaks was promoted to a series regular.
 In 2021, he received a shortlist nomination for Serial Drama Performance at the 26th National Television Awards for his portrayal of Sid.
 Price made the decision to leave Hollyoaks in 2022.
-Then in March 2023, he portrayed Kyle Mainwaring in an episode of the BBC soap opera Doctors.
+Then in March 2023, he played Kyle Mainwaring in an episode of the BBC soap opera Doctors.